 At Data Analytics for Complex Human Behavior (DACHB) Lab, we develop and apply data science techniques to complex problems.
 While we are computer scientists, our work is often interdisciplinary and our lab welcomes collaborations.

-Dr. Philippe J. Giabbanelli joined Northern Illinois University from the University of Cambridge where he was a researcher.
+Dr. Philippe J. Giabbanelli joined Miami University as associate professor in Fall 2019.
+Previously, he worked at several nationally-ranked American Universities and was a researcher at the University of Cambridge (UK).
 He teaches data science courses and supervises research students.

 Our research vision is built on the following three pillars.
 First, our research is highly Interdisciplinary.
 Being in the field of health informatics, our students and collaborators come from a variety of disciplines such as computer science, public health, or psychology.
 We encourage our members to develop their core technical skills in data science and health informatics while learning the right amount about other disciplines in order to better communicate and work together in an interdisciplinary setting.
 Second, we aim to be highly Innovative in our research.
 This can be either in the form of methodological contributions (e.g., in machine learning, discrete simulations, or interactive visualizations) or findings in specific fields (e.g., using simulations to find potential public policies).
 In other words, if a method is under-utilized in a field, then we see value in explaining and demonstrating its potential.
 Similarly, when we develop a new method, it is always motivated by a practical problem; we may publish papers on the method itself but eventually, we aim to see it being applied to the problem at hand.
 Finally, we value Initiatives.
 Our members are always encouraged to suggest potential research projects in health informatics.
 When good questions are identified and adequate data supports the investigation, we then seek more manpower to ensure that we can deliver.